unazed/unazed.github.io/_posts/2019-2-18-12-graph-theory-notes.md

 	3 <= 3
 	3 <= 4
 To simplify:
-	3*3 <= (3 + 3 + 4) ...
-9 <= 10
+	$3*3 \leq (3 + 3 + 4) ...
+9 \leq 10$
-And so, an intuition is that our inequality 3f <= 2e uses the duality of edges to define boundedness, and hence set restraints relative to the faces vs. edges.
+And so, an intuition is that our inequality $3f \leq 2e$ uses the duality of edges to define boundedness, and hence set restraints relative to the faces vs. edges.
 {% endraw %}